-You would spend hours adjusting your tape recorders volume level, making small increases in pitch, and no matter how hard you tried, the damn thing would just not load!
-The release of the Spectrum +2 with it's standard tape deck ironed out this problem and added yet another string to the Spectrum's bow.
+You would spend hours adjusting your tape recorders volume level, making small increases in pitch, and no matter how hard you tried, you would never get the thing to load!
+The release of the Spectrum +2 with it's standard tape deck ironed out this problem and added yet another string to machines bow.

-Consequently software loading was now a lot less panful, and the ZX Spectrum +2 sold many, many units (much more than the nice but ill-fated Commodore 128).
+Consequently software loading was now a lot less painful, and the ZX Spectrum +2 sold many, many units (a lot more than the nice but ill-fated Commodore 128).

-At this point, the Speccy (and Spectrum games in general) probably reached it's peak.
+At this point, the Speccy, and Spectrum games in general, probably reached their peak.